General Questions

 What happens in a counselling session?

 You’ll talk about what’s on your mind or what you’re struggling with.
-The counsellor may ask questions, offer insights, or guide you through exercises or coping strategies. -
+The counsellor may ask questions, offer insights, or guide you through exercises or coping strategies.
+We might also explore somatic feelings in your body, do a mindfulness exercise, or practice a technique to go deeper.

 How long are sessions?